jupyter-server/jupyter_server/docs/source/extending/contents.rst

 Customizing Checkpoints
 -----------------------
-.. currentmodule:: notebook.services.contents.checkpoints
+.. currentmodule:: jupyter_server.services.contents.checkpoints

 Customized Checkpoint definitions allows behavior to be altered and extended.

-The ``Checkpoints`` and ``GenericCheckpointsMixin`` classes (from :mod:`notebook.services.contents.checkpoints`) have reusable code and are intended to be used together, but require the following methods to be implemented.
+The ``Checkpoints`` and ``GenericCheckpointsMixin`` classes (from :mod:`jupyter_server.services.contents.checkpoints`) have reusable code and are intended to be used together, but require the following methods to be implemented.